comit/sonoff-bridge/openHAB.md

 Simply **set up items** for all Sonoff-Tasmota [MQTT topics](https://github.com/arendst/Sonoff-Tasmota/wiki/MQTT-Features) you are interested in.
 Examples for most needed topics are given below.
 Some Sonoff-Tasmota topics are JSON encoded, the `JSONPATH` transformation can be used to extract this data.

+Additional or further interesting topics are easily identified by reading up on the Sonoff-Tasmota wiki and by subscribing to the modules topics.
+Subscribe to all topics of one module with the MQTT wildcard topic string `+/sonoff-XYZ/#` (String might depend on your user-configured FullTopic).
+Configure items for the identified topics similar to the ones below.

 ### Mandatory Topics / Items

 This it the minimal set of items for the basic functionality of different Sonoff modules.
 You'll need to replace the given example dive name (e.g. "sonoff-A00F9D") by the one chosen for your module.